stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-who-will-benefit-from-melting-glaciers-.md

 A projection showing glacial retreat and the emergence of new lakes and streams in the Tulsequah Valley, current to 2100.
 The projection is based on a middle-of-the-road climate scenario and preliminary data.
- Analysis by Kara Pitman.
-Courtesy of Jon Moore.
+ Analysis by Kara Pitman; courtesy of Jon Moore